astrojuanlu/copier-pylib/README.md

-# cookiecutter-pylib
+# copier-pylib

-[Cookiecutter](https://github.com/audreyr/cookiecutter) template for pure Python libraries.
+[Copier](https://github.com/copier-org/copier) template for pure Python libraries.

 _As simple as possible.
 No magic._